tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 Bell will stop listening whenever the directional mic is off the hook and a key is pressed.

 Bell will resume listening when the horn is replaced.

+## Notes and Startup

+Bell caches the show's notes on startup.

+---

+BBLIP

+I want to become a script doctor in Hollywood who doesn't get credited in scripts, so what I do is, I insert the same clever line into two different movies with the same target audience, in two different contexts... like, depending on which movie you see first, you think it's referencing the other?
+So, like, the other day, there's this scene where you know, the guy has an estranged wife, and when they unexpectedly run into each other at this party she introduces him as her "friend", and he says "well, seeing as we were married after knowing each other for seven years, I think it's safe to say we're more than just friends"

+But, like, there's this other romantic comedy where these two people who just met is doing this hypothetical conversation about what it would be like if they were married, and she hypothetically says 'So I'd be like, have you met my friend who does standup for a living?"

+Or maybe they're the same movie, and I just got the same script twice?
+My memory is... not so great.

+But yeah this is kind of a real fear I have about the people I love!
+That one day, they'll just look at me and be like "I'm leaving you, and I'm never going to admit that we were married."
+That's what happened with Charlie: like, we'd drifted apart after I crashed on his couch for too long after dropping out of college, and I tried to patch things back up after I moved to Seattle proper, and I was looking for love online, and it was hell.

+It was rough going for a while, though.
+My wife, when we were in one of our "off again" periods in our on-again, off-again phase, tried signing up to find love on OkCupid, the same site I'd been looking for it on.
+It's a lot easier to find an actual therapist, guys - though, if you don't know how, it's a lot like online dating in that it's an excruciating process (note about healthcare below here?) - FYI, the best way to do that, based on the way I *actually did this*, is to write a desparate letter to someone from Psychology Today asking for a therapist who gets movie and TV references, change therapists to avoid a conflict of interest when you try to work on developing a professional therapy tool for them (HINT: tech guys, if you want to get the kind of stuff you get in therapy, offering to help make something for them is a great way to do it, because they have to explain their model of psychology for you to understand what they need you to make, and they pay *you* to do it - and then work with that therapist for seven years as a captive audience until once you've done this enough times, you can go on and do standup about it (and if you do this by making things for qualified people, you won't end up being several thousands of dollars into debt to your rich dad)

+(if anybody claps, the lights go out, so remember that this needs to come AFTER the "Dark things" line from the open)

+---

+(maybe insert line about how people ask how I can say these wild misdirects with a straight face, and that it's easy to be absurd when the American healthcare industry is just like this)

+(also, thing about only being able to not break in telling a joke if doing so would be disrespectful or dangerous like a tightrope walk across very dark material, and I don't limit my act to almost exclusively drama shit out of preference, it's because I have more or less no control over what my brain decides to think about, and I kind of want people to understand what that looks like, without thinking that I'm just being indulgent and making up whatever I want whether or not it's any good, thank you for coming to my comedy improv show that I do every night with a literal machine and a series of boobytraps)

+EBLIP

 ## Say hello / Current weather (07734)